Court-martial of Terry Lakin: Confinement and beyond

-Lakin served five months in the United States Disciplinary Barracks at Fort Leavenworth, being released a month early on May 13, 2011.
-On July 28, 2011, the United States Army Court of Criminal Appeals granted Lakin's request to withdraw his case from appellate review.
+Lakin served five months in the United States Disciplinary Barracks at Fort Leavenworth, being released a month early on 13 May 2011.
+On 28 July 2011, the United States Army Court of Criminal Appeals granted Lakin's request to withdraw his case from appellate review.

 Speaking on the subject of his outstanding appeals in June 2011, Lakin foresaw no complications in continuing to practice medicine.
 On 21 October 2011, the Kansas State Board of Healing Arts denied Lakin a license to practice medicine in Kansas saying he "potentially jeopardized the health, safety and welfare of the military troops for which applicant was employed to provide medical care."

 Lakin later co-authored a 2012 book on his experiences, Officer's Oath: Why My Vow to Defend the Constitution Demanded that I Sacrifice My Career.
-By August 16, 2014, Lakin was working for the Southern Colorado Clinic in Pueblo, Colorado, though he was removed from their list of practitioners between June 2021 and March 2022.
+By 16 August 2014, Lakin was working for the Southern Colorado Clinic in Pueblo, Colorado, though he was removed from their list of practitioners between June 2021 and March 2022.

 On 21 January 2017, a petition at We the People was created by "G.W." entitled, "Reinstate Lt.
 Col. Terry Lakin into the U.S. Army with full rank, pay, benefits and pension immediately."
-In its 30-day run, only 6143 people signed the petition, only six percent of what was required to receive an official response from the Trump administration (100,000).
+In its 30-day run, only 6,143 people signed the petition, only six percent of what was required to receive an official response from the Trump administration (100,000).
 In early 2017, Michael Miner with the Chicago Reader spoke with Marco Ciavolino, a close friend of Lakin and editor of the onetime lieutenant-colonel's 2012 book.
 Ciavolino says he told President Trump's personal lawyer Michael Cohen about pardoning Lakin, as it would "allow Lakin to recover hundreds of thousands of dollars in back pay and benefits, and make him eligible to go back into the army."
 Both Lakin and Ciavolino bemoaned the petition as premature; arriving right after Trump's inauguration, it was likely "there's a lot of more urgent things going on."
 Miner noted the possibility that, even if the petition had received 100,000 signatures, the new president had previously vacillated on the subject of Obama's citizenship.